ChasinSpin/TSlotBroughtonMount/README.md

 The design is extendable within sensible limits for larger telescopes, by increasing the length of the 2020 extrusion in the same proportion for all parts.

+## Paver Registration

+Repeatable registration of the mount feet with the paver can be accomplished by epoxying or super-gluing the paver makers at the edges of the paver.
+Place the right-angled marker against the left corner and the straight marker against the same edge such that the left rear foot of the mount fits in the right-angled marker, and the right rear foot of the mount rests against the straight marker.

 ## Repeatability

 The following testing is with an Orion ST 80mm and IOTA Focal Reducer 0.5X with focal length 185mm and 1.543x1.154deg FOV.